Family seeks answers after deputy kills Missouri woman

 Patrol Sgt.
 Andy Bell said there was no available dashboard camera or body camera footage of the shooting.
 The county sheriff, Kevin Bond, said his department doesn’t have or use such technology.

-The shooting comes amid increased scrutiny of officer-involved killings since the May 25 death of George Floyd in Minneapolis, though Floyd was black and Fizer and the deputy were both white.
+The shooting comes amid increased scrutiny of officer-involved killings since the May 25 death of George Floyd in Minneapolis.
+Floyd was a black man who died after a white police officer pressed a knee into Floyd’s neck for several minutes even after he pleaded for air and eventually stopped moving.
+Both Fizer and the deputy who shot her were white.

 Bond said the deputy, who has worked for Pettis County since 2007, has been placed on paid administrative leave pending the outcome of the investigation, which is standard practice in officer-involved shootings.
 The department has not had any previous complaints against the officer, he said.

-Note: This story has been corrected to reflect that John Fizer said his daughter never carried a gun, not that she carried one.